mkshaonexe/Facebook_NO_Distraction/README.md

 ## 🔒 Privacy & Permissions

-- **Minimal Permissions**: Only requests storage and Facebook access
+- **Minimal Permissions**: Only requests storage, tabs, and Facebook access
 - **No Data Collection**: All settings stored locally
 - **No External Requests**: Works entirely offline
 - **Open Source**: Full transparency of functionality